KentStateWeb/rwd/_assignments/research.md

 ## What To Do

-On the day the project is assigned, meet with the "client" and determine project goals, design aesthetic using the following questions:
+On the day the project is assigned, you would have met with the client to determine project goals and design aesthetics.

-1. What are your top goals as a business this year?
-2. What would you like the website to be able to do for your users?
-3. Who are some of your top competitors?
-4. If you could use a few adjectives to describe your company and desired website, what would they be?

-After your client meeting, visit 3 websites that are similar to your client's website and take some notes on things like:
+Because of time, we're not going to do actual client meetings.
+I've provided the answers to common client questions on <a href="/class/groups/">your project pages</a>.
+After reviewing these answers, visit 3 websites that are similar to your client's website and take some notes on things like:

 * Common Navigation
 * Content Voice and Tone